Additional Important Information

 Campus Crime Statistics

 The College compiles annual statistics on crimes occurring on or adjacent to each of our campuses and satellite locations in full compliance with the Clery Act.
 The college’s annual report can be accessed online from the college’s home page by using the quick- link.
-Hard copies of the report may be requested directly from Campus Police.
+Hard copies of the report may be requested directly from College Police.

 It is the policy of the campus police to escort any individual who has concern for their personal well being.
 After making contact with an officer, explain what your concerns are.
 We do not provide vehicle escorts but will walk you to your on campus destination.
 Please be patient if an officer cannot accompany you immediately.